avansingh085/avansingh085/README.md

 I'm a passionate and results-driven **Full Stack Developer** with expertise in the **MERN stack**.
 My focus is on building scalable, efficient, and user-friendly web applications.
 I have a strong foundation in **Data Structures and Algorithms**, which I apply to solve complex problems and write optimized code.

--   **🔭 I'm currently working on:** Building a scalable property management system and real-time chat applications.
+-   **🔭 I'm currently working on:** Building a scalable  foodDelivery applications.
 -   **🌱 I'm continuously learning about:** Machine Learning, Distributed Systems, and Advanced Web Development.
 -   **💬 I can help with:** Full-stack development, competitive programming, and problem-solving.
 -   **🤝 I'm open to:** Collaborating on open-source projects and contributing to innovative tech startups.